wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_prioritisetransaction.md

 ---
-title: btg:prioritisetransaction \[POST\] {disallowed}
+title: btg:prioritisetransaction  {disallowed} - Bitcoin Gold
-description: Accepts the transaction into mined blocks at a higher (or lower)priority
+description: Example code for the btg:prioritisetransaction  {disallowed} json-rpc method. Сomplete guide on how to use btg:prioritisetransaction  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters